 West Herts Crematorium has served its local community since 1959, and offers two beautiful chapels for funerals and memorial services, both religious and non-religious.
 Located on the edge of Leavesden, it has eleven peaceful acres of Gardens of Remembrance.

-Situated in beautiful gardens in Bedmond, the family-run business at Willow Haven Pet Crematorium is dedicated to providing a full service to allow you to say goodbye to a family companion – with burials, cremations and memorial plaques available.
+Situated in beautiful gardens in Bedmond, the family-run business at Willow Haven Pet Crematorium is dedicated to providing a full service to allow you to say goodbye to a family companion – with burials, cremations and headstones for cremation plots available.

 Cemeteries near Hemel Hempstead